Last Updated on February 23, 2022

 It may take extra time and effort to coordinate a day trip using the ferry compared to opting to pay for an excursion.
 However, you can save money by putting in that extra time and effort if you have it!

-Split does have a bus system that goes to surrounding areas.
+Split does have a public bus system that goes to surrounding areas.
 I personally never used it so I don’t want to say it’s good or bad, but it is an option if you are looking to visit towns around Split.

 Rome2Rio also offers buses from places like Split to Krka National Park.

 Parking: 5 kunas/hour (which is less than 1 USD)